 Before applying for PhD, I worked in administration, banking and retail, doing telephone and customer liaison, admin and data entry.

 I hold a PhD in urban studies from Middlesex University, an MA (Distinction) in social and political thought from Sussex University, and an undergraduate degree (2/1) in philosophy from Glasgow University.
 I received a competitive scholarship to fund my Masters and PhD studies.

 As a freelancer, I’ve participated in journalism training courses, such as pitching and client relationships.

-Currently working towards NCTJ Diploma in Journalism by distance learning to round out my skills in journalism.
+Currently working towards an NCTJ Diploma in Journalism by distance learning to round out my skills in journalism.

 Additional skills and information